grokify/broken-website/README.md

 ## New Relic

+### App Id and License Key

-This app supports New Relic Browser monitoring.
-In order to test this with a New Relic Browser app, you need to have your New Relic application ID and license key.
-For Browser apps, this can be located at the end of the embedded JavaScript.
-It's important to note you should not use the license key in the `Account Settings` page but should use the one in the JavaScript provided when configuring your app as they are different.
+To use this app with New Relic, you need to configure it with your New Relic Browser `licenseKey` and `applicationId`.
+These two values can be retrieved from the JavaScript in `Application settings` > `Settings`.
+You should not use the license key in the `Account Settings` page as it is different than the one provided in the embeddable JavaScript.

+### Apdex T-value

+To test New Relic alerts, you can use the latency generator with the Apdex T value setting in New Relic.
+This is set in `Settings` > `Application Settings`

 ## Installation